 The family left for the city of Zeitz in Saxony-Anhalt.
 Situated about 40 km south-west of Leipzig, Zeitz was a city 10 times the size of Themar — about 33,000 citizens in 1910 — although its Jewish community may have been no larger than Themar’s.

-In 1906, their 20-month old daughter, Lottchen, the last child born in Themar, died in Zeitz.
+In 1906, their 20-month old daughter, Lottchen, the last of their children born in Themar, died in Zeitz.
 Bertha’s and Jacoby’s roots were still so deep in Themar that they placed a notice in the local Themar newspaper.
-Their last child, a girl, Gertrud, was born a year later.
+(It is assumed that the newspaper made the decision to include the cross in the announcement.
+This happened frequently. ) Their last child, a girl, Gertrud, was born a year later.

-Johanna Grünbaum died in November 1917, just as the Seckel children were about to form their own families.
+- Johanna Grünbaum died in November 1917, and as always Bertha let the Themar community know of the death.
+The Seckel children were about to form their own families.
 In 1919, two Seckel sisters married two Wohlgemuth brothers: on 27 May 1919, Klara Seckel, b.
 1893, married Max Wohlgemuth.
 Six months later, Hilda, b.
 1895, married Max’s elder brother, Emil (b.
 1889).
 Two years later, Sophie Seckel, b.
 1897, married Frederich Fernich, b.1893 in Klotten/North Rhine Westfalen.

 Between fall 1938 and July 1941, eight members of Bertha’s immediate family escaped: three daughters, son Heinrich, two sons-in-law and three grandchildren.
 First to leave was Alfred Muenzer, husband of Gertrud; he left in early November 1938 — that is, before Kristallnacht/Reichspogromnacht — for the United States and lived in New York City, awaiting Gertrud and daughter Ingrid Dorothea.
 In August 1939 — just before WWII began — Heinrich Seckel left for England.
 His task, like that of so many other Jewish Germans who immigrated into England at that time, was to make arrangements for family members to follow and then to move on elsewhere.
 Although successful in the long run, Heinrich was unable to bring his family to England before war started.
-However, he also avoided being sent to Canada or Australia as ]=an ‘enemy alien’ in May 1940, and immigrated into the United States on 29 July 1940.
+When Britain declared war on Germany on 3 September 1939, Heinrich became an ‘enemy alien’; However, he also avoided being sent to Canada or Australia as =an ‘enemy alien’ in May 1940, and immigrated into the United States on 29 July 1940.

 Wartime conditions made escape doubly difficult but not impossible: Sophie and Frederich Fernich were able to leave Europe from St. Nazaire, France, on 19 May 1940, just weeks before Germany took control of France.
 A year later, on 22 May 1941, when time was running out fast, Gertrud Münzer, née Seckel, left Lisbon with her six-year-old daughter, Ingrid Dorothea.
 Only in early July 1941 did Heinrich Seckel’s wife, Edith (née Glassmann) and their two children, Joachim-Philipp and Ilse, sail on one of the very last ships to carry refugees from Europe.
 They joined Heinrich in Dainesville, Ohio.